Walleye epidermal hyperplasia virus: Condition

 Walleye epidermal hyperplasia lesions are characteristically broad, flat, translucent plaques that range in size (2–50 mm in diameter).
 Lesions are most often observed in sexually mature fish although transmission studies have shown that fingerling fish can be infected using cell-free virus components extracted from lesions.
 Multiple growths are also known to coalesce into larger lesions.
 Seasonal observations of the fish by scientists and sportsmen show a high incidence of the condition during the late fall, winter, and early spring months.

 Mortality in the host fish is hypothesized to be less related to the virus and more to secondary infections that invade necrotic tissue.
 These viruses have evolved a means to maintain a fine balance between its own proliferation and leaving behind a fit and reproductive host.

 Transmission and epidemiology

 As with other skin lesion retroviruses, the in-lake transmission of the WEHV particles appears to be the result of contact with water harboring released infectious viral particles or close contact with other fish.
 The infection proliferates in temperatures between 0–5 C, and this may be why it occurs primarily in the fall and spring.
 With this seasonal prevalence, it is suggested that an inverse relationship exists between water temperature and skin lesion size/abundance.
 This is especially evident in the fact that few walleye show signs of the condition during the summer months.
 The nature of the seasonality of this condition is linked to a couple possible hypotheses: (1) low water temperatures and immune suppression, and (2) the physiological stress associated with spring spawning.
-It is important to note that this disease is not classified as zoonotic and is not known to infect humans.
+This disease is not classified as zoonotic and is not known to infect humans.